Slipum/my-shop/README.md

     - **server.js** - Main file launching Express server and configurations.

 - **Functionality:**

   - **Authentication:** User registration, login, and logout.
 Passwords are stored securely using bcrypt.js.
   - **Profile Management:** Retrieval of user profile information.
   - **Administrative Functions:** User and product management.
 Access is restricted to the admin user.
 Deleting a product from the admin panel also removes it from all users' carts if it was added there.

+  > In order to enter the admin panel you need to register a user under username: `admin` and a new button to enter the admin panel will appear on the _header_.

 ## 5. Project Setup